Laura Montoya: Sainthood

-The process for sanctification opened in Medellín in an informative process that Archbishop Tulio Botero Salazr opened on 24 June 1963 and later closed on 14 May 1964; theologians later collected and approved her spiritual writings on 22 June 1973 after assessing that such writings were in line with doctrine.
-An apostolic process was then held there from 16 August 1976 to 19 December 1977 while this and the informative process received validation from the Congregation for the Causes of Saints on 22 January 1982.

-Montoya became titled as a Servant of God under Pope Paul VI on 5 April 1976 with the formal introduction of the cause.
+The process for Montoya's beatification lasted 16 August 1976 to 19 December 1977.
+Montoya was titled as a Servant of God under Pope Paul VI on 5 April 1976 with the formal introduction of the cause.

-The postulation submitted the Positio to the C.C.S. in 1988 which allowed for theologians to issue their assent to the cause on 12 December 1989 and for the C.C.S. to also approve it on 23 October 1990.
 Montoya became titled as Venerable on 22 January 1991 after Pope John Paul II confirmed that the late religious led a model life of heroic virtue.

-The miracle needed for beatification was located and investigated in the diocese of its origin and received C.C.S. validation on 25 January 2002 in Rome while a medical board later approved this miracle on 17 October 2002; theologians followed suit on 1 April 2003 as did the C.C.S. on 3 June 2003.
-John Paul II approved this healing to be a credible miracle attributed to Montoya's intercession on 7 July 2003 and later beatified her on 25 April 2004 in Saint Peter's Square.
+The miracle attributed to Montoya's intercession was approved by John Paul II on 7 July 2003.
+He beatified her on 25 April 2004 in Saint Peter's Square.
 The beatification miracle involved the 1994 cure of a woman (aged 86) from uterine cancer.

-The second miracle – and the one required for full sanctification – was investigated and later received validation on 7 November 2008.
-The medical board granted their assent to it on 14 June 2012 while theologians likewise approved it on 12 October 2012; the C.C.S. issued their own approval on 10 December 2012.
-Pope Benedict XVI approved this on 20 December 2012 and scheduled her canonization at a consistory on 11 February 2013 – which included the pontiff's resignation.

-The retired pope's successor Pope Francis canonized her as a saint on 12 May 2013.
+Pope Benedict XVI approved a second miracle on 20 December 2012 and scheduled her canonization at a consistory on 11 February 2013 – which included the pontiff's resignation.
+The retired pope's successor Pope Francis canonized her on 12 May 2013.
 The canonization miracle involves the healing of Doctor Carlos Eduardo Restrepo who was suffering from lupus as well as kidney damage and muscular degeneration.
 The doctor was said to be cured after requesting the intercession of the then-beatified Montoya.
 The postulator at the time of Montoya's canonization was Silvia Mónica Correale.